 With accelerated online learning, you can complete an MBA in 2 years of part-time study.

-An online business bachelor degree can be completed in two years instead of three years.
+An online bachelor degree can be completed in two years instead of three years.
 An MBA or similar generally takes two years of part-time online learning, compared to three years for part-time on-campus study.

-Business degrees for full-time students
+Degrees for full-time students

 A full-time business student at an Australian university will typically complete eight subjects each year.
 That's by doing four subjects (which is a full-time study load) in each of two semesters.
 However, if they study in a third semester over the summer, they can potentially do an extra four subjects annually.
-That could mean completing a three-year business degree in just two years.
+That could mean completing a three-year degree in just two years.

 Studying over the summer is an option for many Australian university students but often only if you study online.
 Virtual classes and online learning tend to be favoured over the December to February months because students are often travelling and on-campus classes may be difficult to organise.

-Part-time postgraduate business degrees
+Part-time postgraduate courses

 A part-time MBA, masters in business or similar degree will typically take two years of accelerated online study.
 The same program may take three years if the student went on-campus and took a half study load.

 Online postgraduate business courses are often available in the accelerated study mode.
 While potentially working full-time, business students study online part-time.
 They complete a single subject every two months during study blocks of 6 to 8 weeks, meaning a completion rate of 6 subjects per year.
-A 12-subject postgraduate business degree would take two years online.
+A 12-subject master's degree would take two years online.

 If a student attends a campus instead, a reasonably heavy study load would be to take two subjects in each of two semesters.
-That would mean that the student would complete four subjects annually and a business masters degree would take three years.
+That would mean that the student would complete four subjects annually and a business masters would take three years.

 Holding a degree in business makes you potentially employable by small businesses and almost any medium or large organisation.
 Based on employment projections for Australia, job opportunities are plentiful for accountants, financial experts, business analysts, marketing professionals, and human resource professionals.